aarant/gen3tools/route.md

 - You need to name your trainer (I  v).
 That's two spaces in between the I and v.
 - Nickname Mudkip (mFloyLRo  ).
 Again, two spaces on the end.

+# Miscellaneous
+- Petalburg/Rustboro Mart: 2 Super Potions, 7 Repels, 2 X-Speed, 3 X-Att.
+- Use Petalburg as the only heal location!
+(Grab Ralts to party after Teleport)

 # Mauville City
+- Go directly to Fallabor Town, do NOT teleport from Meteor Falls, go to Rustboro
+- At Fallabor, Buy 11 Super Repels, 9 X-Att., 1 X-Speed, Guard Spec.

+# Rustboro City
+- Buy 13 Repeat Balls.
+- Pick up Exp.
+Share.
+- Trade Ralts for DOTS.

+# Route 116
+- Talk to Devon Representative for Repeat Ball
+- Fight Hiker Mike
+- Pick up HP Up.

+# Lavaridge Town
+- Buy medicine.
+- Pick up Nugget on the way out.

+# Petalburg City
+- Grab Rare Candy, train in Woods

+# Petalburg Woods
+- Use HP Up on Seedot.
+You'll then need to KO 7 Shroomish and 6 Poochyena to get (17 HP 6 AT) on Seedot (Equip EXP.
+Share)
+- Poison Marshtomp and heal it at 1 HP (if not from Shroomish, then Fiery Path Koffings).
+- Teleport back to setup Glitzer Popping.
+- Head east, if you need more attack HP fight Poochyena on Route 103.
+- Can also fight Bug Catcher outside of Berry Master's House for 2 Att.
+EVS (Revenge does 36-43, Surf is a 2HKO)
-- Head east to Route 119.
+- Head to Route 119.

 # Route 119 & 123
 - Fight the double battle, avoid all stationary trainers.
 - Talk to Steven, bike east to Route 123.
 - Enter Route 123, avoid double battle & spinner.
 - Pick up 2 Pomeg berries from the leftmost patch.
-- Teleport to Mauville, head west to Verdanturf/Route 116.

-# Route 116
-- Pick up HP Up
-- Head west to Rustboro

-# Rustboro
-- Trade Ralts for DOTS the Seedot.
-- Head south, pick up Bullet Seed near the Flower Shop for Seedot?

-# Petalburg Woods
-- Use HP Up on Seedot.
-You'll then need to KO 7 Shroomish and 6 Poochyena to get (17 HP 6 AT) on Seedot
-- Alternatively, for a more RNG-based strategy, you can KO Marill on Route 104, which give 2 HP EVs each.
-- Poison Marshtomp and heal it at 1 HP.
-- Teleport back to setup Glitzer Popping.
+- Teleport to Petalburg.

 # Glitzer Popping
 1. Order party as KOed Abra, Marshtomp, Seedot.